kohinaaa/Gantt-Chart-System/README.md

 # Gantt-Chart-System
-Jack En Poy Game is a text-based Rock-Paper-Scissors program written in C language.
-It uses conditional statements, random number generation, and loops to simulate rounds between the player and computer, demonstrating basic game logic and control flow.
+Gantt Chart System is a desktop-based application developed in Python that visualizes project schedules through interactive Gantt charts.
+It uses Tkinter for the graphical interface and Matplotlib for chart generation, enabling users to manage tasks, plot timelines, and track project progress.
+This project demonstrates my skills in data visualization and GUI development using Python.